joken-elixir/joken/guides/signers.md

 """
 ```

-If you are creating a signer explicitly, you need to pass the pem in a map with the key pem.
+If you are creating a signer explicitly, you need to pass the PEM in a map with the key PEM.
 Example:

 ``` elixir
 signer = Joken.Signer.create(%{"pem" => key_pem})